 The exposure is quite long, and the runner on the embankment will not have time to appear in the frame, even as a ghost.
 Asking strangers to stand still for a long time is also not always possible.
 Therefore, when shooting at night, select scenes that do not involve rapid movement.

-So, on the aforementioned embankment, you can shoot a couple of hugging, a monument, or a parked motorcycle instead of runners or skateboarders.
+So, on the embankment, as mentioned earlier, you can shoot a couple of hugging, a monument, or a parked motorcycle instead of runners or skateboarders.

 Do not forget that the canons exist to be violated in the name of art, and a talented photographer can turn even outright harm in favor.
 For example, blurry movements can become part of your artistic design.
 In reportage shooting, it is the blurred contours that convey the movement.
 As a result, the technical defect that occurs when shooting at night turns into a “highlight” of the picture.